LazyD-Charter/LazyD-Charter/README.md

-### Hi there 👋
-### The not-so-finished LazyD Charter.
+The not-so-finished LazyD Charter.
 For some videos: https://www.youtube.com/playlist?list=PLpHRyb4AiI6nOZrDDBoz-8I9-w_ps3PfN

+After opening LazyD Charter, you will first have to open up VBA Editor (ALT + F11) and any module with code on it (i.e., expand "Modules" and double click on "mdlButtons").
+This is due to a Microsoft bug or limitation.
+"Chart Interface" having approximately 700 controls on it should be the reason.

 Excel VBA file and some AutoIT apps to use with it.
 Do whatever with them, don't really care.